CorTexDotMe/students-api/README.md

 ## Details

 There are 3 main entities: Course, Student, and Grade.
-To work with them you should use paths "/courses", "/students", and "grades"
+To work with them you should use paths "/courses", "/students", and "/grades"

 An SQL database was used for this project.
 The database is stored on file.
 The path to the database and its name can be configured in the src/main/resources/application.properties file.